- Abstract submissions close: 30 January 2023.

 - Abstracts will come to the conference committee

-- AJEM provides feedback/selects abstracts as potential content
+- AJEM and/or conference committee provides feedback/selects abstracts as potential content

 - All accepted papers go to the conference committee who coordinate the peer review process with subject matter experts